MuhammadAffan623/apdfmei/website/docs/getting-started.md

 **basePdf** can be given a `string`(base64), `ArrayBuffer`, or `Uint8Array`.
 A blank A4 PDF can be imported with `BLANK_PDF`.
 You can use it to check how it works.

-**schemas** can only utilize text by default, but you can load images and various barcodes like QR codes as plugins from the `@pdfme/schemas` package.
+**schemas** can only utilize text by default, but you can load images and various barcodes like QR codes as plugins from the `apdf-mei-schemas` package.
 Additionally, you can create your own schemas, allowing you to render types other than the ones mentioned above.
 Check detail about [Custom Schemas](/docs/custom-schemas) from here